 Each person’s body is unique and finding a diet that works is difficult.
 The safest approach is to use science as the basis for your decision, no matter which diet you’re considering trying out for yourself.

-The blood type diet is growing in popularity but often gets confused with eating for your genes.
+The blood type diet is growing in popularity but often gets confused with a genetic diet plan, or eating for your genes.
 In this article, we’re covering the main differences between the two.
 You need to understand the pros and cons of each so you can make an informed decision.

 What Is the Blood Type Diet?